Start: Cuzco / Finish: Cuzco

 Day 1: Arrival to Cuzco & Pre-departure briefing

 Arrive to Cuzco anytime, enjoy the day to walk around town and make last minute preparations for your big trip ahead.
-Please make your own way to Milhouse Hostel and attend your mandatory pre-departure briefing at 6:30pm.
-Get a good night’s sleep at Milhouse before starting your exciting adventure the next day.
+Please make your own way to your Cuzco accommodation and attend your mandatory pre-departure briefing at 6:30pm.
+Get a good night’s sleep before starting your exciting adventure the next day.

 *Note: You will have a guide during the trek and on the Machu Picchu tour.
 However, during your bus and train transfers you will not be accompanied by a guide.